BatarchiZ/HSE_cv/README.md

 # HSE_cv
-Computer vision course at HSE
+seminar 1 for the computer vision course at HSE